lexDAO/Grants/README.md

-# grant request process

-Please reach out to grants.lead@lexdao.org if you would like to request a grant.

-Currently, we are only approving grants requested by [LexDAO members](https://lexdao.org/membership) or nonprofit business-to-business.
-Our priorities are eventually net positive cash flow for LexDAO opportunities focued on:

-* measuring and storytelling LexDAO's impact, with a flywheel included (invest in the Grants Committee)
-* members hosting events or representing LexDAO at events, with a flywheel included (invest in generating the Events Committee)
-* expanding our media and media distribution, with a flywheel included (invest in the Comms Committee)

-That means a grant should land in one of these three `TYPE_investment` tags:

-1. `report_investment` if it helps tell LexDAO's impact story
-2. `event_investment` if it involves LexDAO hosting events or LexDAO members attending events
-3. `promote_investment` if it helps distribute LexDAO opportunities such as our events, publications and offshoot products or services

-If your grant is approved, it'll go through this process:

-* after working with you on it, your request will be published by us at https://github.com/lexDAO/Grants/tree/main/request
-* our response will be published at https://github.com/lexDAO/Grants/tree/main/response
-* the outcome will be published at https://github.com/lexDAO/Grants/tree/main/outcome

-Most grants that get to the published Github request stage are approved, but not all.
-The ones that aren't approved still receive reasons about why we made the decision.

 # get $LxGrntCrd!

 Why?
 Be part of a fun institutional DAO localism experiment, gain credibility when you make grant requests and with the DAO in general, maybe get some work for membership hours knocked off.